-In The Black Cat, viewers witness virtuoso performances from both actors, regardless of any grudges between the two.
+In The Black Cat, viewers witness virtuoso performances from both actors, regardless of their real-life grudge.
 Lugosi plays Vitus Werdegast, a physician bent on revenge against Karloff’s Hjalmar Poelzig, an architect and former prison commandant who had sold out Werdegast and others to the Russians during “the war.”
 We’re told that Poelzig somehow caused the death of Werdegast’s wife and daughter as well.
 As a child, I failed to appreciate the malice flowing between the two actors on screen.
 I failed to marvel at Lugosi’s subtle trembling as he describes the betrayal and war crimes that grossly warped his character, a physical sign emphasizing how an otherwise good man has degenerated to obsession with vengeance and his psychological breaking point.
 As for Karloff’s delivery, I now gasp at the soft-spoken lines that highlight the malignant creepiness of his character, a high priest of Satan and serial killer who very possibly has committed at least one instance of pedophilia.

 These two cornerstones of horror weren’t best friends, but who cares?
 If they did hate each other perhaps that influenced how they developed the animosity between Werdegast and Poelzig.
 In the end, however, I prefer to credit them for extreme professionalism in delivering such great onscreen chemistry.
 Accolades must also go to their director, Edgar G. Ulmer.

 Edgar G. Ulmer

 Born in 1904 in what is now the Czech Republic, Edgar G. Ulmer entered the United States along with a wave of Eastern European and German professionals hoping to succeed here when situations in Europe made it difficult for them to practice their art.
 These directors, writers, and cinematographers had been steeped in the German Expressionism popular throughout early twentieth-century Europe.
 Hitler and Goebbels ended that movement, however, labeling it as degenerate.
 So these prodigies came to Hollywood and influenced both the horror and noir genres.